This is my training log for 2025.

 Year Races and Goals:

-This year, my focus is only on the 100 km (Passatore), even though I will try to get a bit better in the 50 km as well (Winschoten).
+This year, my focus is only on the 100 km (Passatore), even though I will try to get a bit better in the 50 km as well (Winschoten) and I will start getting more familiar with racing on trails, something I’d like to do more in 2026 and beyond.

 Part of the Trittico di Romagna, which includes also the 50 km di Romagna and 100 km del Passatore.
 I will not really race this but run it at high-end zone 2, most likely.